ivanz/ivanz.github.io/_posts/2017-03-17-mspec-dotnet-test-csproj-support-available.md

 For information on how to migrate from `project.json` to `.csproj`-based mspec tests please refer to [this wiki page](https://github.com/machine/machine.specifications/wiki/.NET-Core-%28.NET-CLI%29).

+Another news is that Machine.Fake 2.8.0 is now also available with .NET Core (.NET Standard) support for Moq, FakeItEasy and NSubstitute.

 Here is an example .csproj targeting both .NET Core 1.1 and .NET Framework 4.6:

 ```